Getting started with ChurchSuite

 - Set up the Bookings module: Set up your various booking Types and your Resources.

 Note: For each support article referenced above, we also draw your attention to the related articles shown at the bottom of each article - these provide further detail about related functionality and similar related topics.
-Help is always available through the "Ask a Question" support beacon in the bottom right-hand corner of every page in ChurchSuite - search by topic, phrase or keyword.
+Help is always available through the "Support" beacon in the bottom right-hand corner of every page in ChurchSuite - search by topic, phrase or keyword.

 We do encourage all organisations to revisit their Data Protection policies and procedures in the light of the features and functionality they'll use within ChurchSuite.
-Question you might consider include:
+Questions you might consider include:

 - Do people know what personal information is being stored/processed by the church and the purpose for which it is used?
 For each type of information being processed, do we have a lawful basis for processing and is our privacy notice up to date?